 ENGAGE TOP MANAGEMENT

-Involving top management in the project is essential to create a sustainable training strategy at throughout the organization.
+Involving top management in the project is essential to creating a sustainable training strategy throughout the organization.

 - Designate an information security officer.

 - Identify your ICT risk and protect your business for the future.

 - Comply with legal and regulatory requirements regarding privacy, data processing and security.

 - Be aware of cyber threats and vulnerabilities on your networks.